You and Your Supervisor

 Problems on the Job

 You should first attempt to discuss any concerns you have with your supervisor and try to mutually agree on a resolution.
-If this approach does not work, Work-Study students may contact the Work-Study Manager and departmental student employees may contact the Student Job Service Manager for further assistance.
+If this approach does not work, you may contact the Student Employment Services Manager for further assistance.

 Changes in class schedule, academic pressures, or other factors may affect your ability to commit to your Work-Study job.
 If resignation is the only solution, discuss your concerns with your supervisor and, if possible, give at least two weeks’ notice.